BRG-teaching/CSDI_2022/course-material/iv.-algebraic-gs/iv-exercise.md

 Assume that:
 * The total weight applied to the central portion of the deck is 50 kN.
 They are distributed equally: 10 kN at each loaded node.
-* All the trusses have a pin support (fixed in X and Y) in the left and a roller support (fixed Y) in the right.
+* All the trusses have a pin support in the left and a roller support in the right.
 * The position of the supports can be either on the upper chord or on the lower chord.

-Here are the three truss(Fig-1-1):
+Here are the three truss(Fig-1-2):
 1. Truss bridge with N diagonals
 2. Truss bridge with V diagonals
 3. Truss bridge with K diagonals

 ![Fig-1-2](../../.gitbook/assets/3_truss_bridges.png)

 You need to: